scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The SCION Data Plane forwards inter-domain packets between SCION ASes.
 SCION routers are normally deployed at the edge of an AS and peer with neighboring SCION routers.
 Inter-domain forwarding is based on end-to-end path information contained in the packet header, which consists of a sequence of Hop Fields (HFs).
 Each Hop Field corresponds to an AS on the path, and it includes an ingress Interface ID as well as an egress Interface ID which unequivocally identifies the ingress and egress interfaces within the AS.
 The information is authenticated with a Message Authentication Code (MAC) to prevent forgery.

 This concept allows SCION routers to forward packets to a neighbor AS without inspecting the destination address and also without consulting an inter-domain forwarding table, removing the need for specialized hardware.
-A SCION border router reuses existing intra-domain infrastructure (e.g. IP) to communicate to other SCION routers or SCION endpoints within its AS.
+A SCION border router reuses existing intra-domain infrastructure (e.g., IP) to communicate to other SCION routers or SCION endpoints within its AS.
 The last SCION router at the destination AS uses the destination address to forward the packet to the appropriate local endpoint.

 ### Inter- and Intra-Domain Forwarding

 As SCION is an inter-domain network architecture, it is not concerned with intra-domain forwarding.
-This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding respectively, but ASes use an intra-domain protocol of their choice - e.g. OSPF or IS-IS for routing, and IP, MPLS, and various Layer 2 protocols for forwarding.
+This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding respectively, but ASes use an intra-domain protocol of their choice - e.g., OSPF or IS-IS for routing, and IP, MPLS, and various Layer 2 protocols for forwarding.
 In fact, even if ASes use IP forwarding internally, they typically encapsulate the original IP packet they receive at the edge of their network into another IP packet with the destination address set to the egress border router, in order to avoid full inter-domain forwarding tables on internal routers.

 SCION emphasizes this separation as it is used exclusively for inter-domain forwarding; reusing the intra-domain network fabric to provide connectivity amongst all SCION infrastructure services, border routers, and endpoints.
 As a consequence, minimal change to the infrastructure is required for ISPs when deploying SCION.